BioBoost/word-blaster-solution/README.md

 * the difficulty setting

 For this we will have to refactor the Score class a bit.
 Actually Score is not more than a data object and it does not have to know about the mechanism that determines the actual score (would require dependency for `Difficulty` and timing).
 A better option is to create a `ScoreCalculator` helper class.

+### Step 18 - Building a Menu

+At the moment the game is still missing a big component.
+A menu that allows us to present options to the user, switch between the screens and allows a player to select for example to play again.

+Let's start building a menu that can present different options to the player.
+Basically a menu is a list of labels or in other words an `std::vector` of `std::string` objects.

+Let's test the Menu by creating a selection menu for the difficulty.
+Actual item selection will be implemented in the next step.